ths-one/displaygrid/README.md

-# displaygrid
+# Displaygrid

-Diplaygrid is a javascript/html framework to display a variable sized grid which elements can be freely defined by special functions.
+Displaygrid is a javascript/html framework to display a variable sized grid which elements can be freely defined by special functions.

-# Synopsis
+## Synopsis

-displaygrid.html?width=w+height=h+cellwidth=cw+cellheight=ch
+displaygrid.html?<param1=value1+param2=value2+...>

 # Parameters
-  width      : grid witdth in cells. height     : grid height in cells cellwidth  : cell width in pixels cellheight : cell heigth in pixels
+  gridwidth    : grid witdth in cells. gridheight   : grid height in cells cellwidth    : cell width in pixels cellheight   : cell heigth in pixels borderwidth  : border width in pixels borderheight : border heigth in pixels

-# Requirements
+## Requirements

 Displaygrid requires a decent browser supporting javascript and html5 canvas.

-# Testing/Diagnostics
+## Testing/Diagnostics

-Displaygrid should display a grid using the defined dimensions (see Parameters) and fill it with random colors.
+displaygrid should display a grid using the defined dimensions (see Parameters) and fill it with random colors.
 Input Parameters are checked for positive integers but not for upper limits (so come on, check it out and have your browser take a 4k grid using a 1 pixel cell).